 Tipping in Iceland

 Of course, that doesn’t mean you can’t leave a tip if you want to.
 But here’s the important thing to remember: even if you don’t tip, the service staff won’t feel slighted or offended.
 It’s not ingrained in the culture the way it might be in other parts of the world.
 Icelanders generally don’t expect tips, and most won’t even think about it if you choose not to leave one.
-So, enjoy your experience without worrying about adding that extra percentage to your bill.
+So, enjoy your experience without worrying about small transactions or adding that extra percentage to your bill.

 Where to Exchange Your Foreign Currency